System.Action<System.Object> OnItemRemoved { get; set; }

 Description

-The OnItemRemoved property in the SelectionSystem class is an event handler that is triggered whenever an item is removed from the selection.
-It is a public instance property of type System.Action<System.Object>, allowing you to assign a delegate that will be called with the removed item as its parameter.
+The OnItemRemoved property is an event handler in the SelectionSystem class.
+It is triggered whenever an item is removed from the selection system.
+This property allows you to assign a callback function that will be executed with the removed item as its parameter.

 Usage

-To use the OnItemRemoved property, you can assign a method that matches the Action<Object> delegate signature.
-This method will be invoked whenever an item is removed from the selection system.
+To use the OnItemRemoved property, assign a method that matches the Action<object> delegate signature.
+This method will be called whenever an item is removed from the selection system.

 Example